timo-barker/data_lakes_spark/README.md

 `aws emr describe-cluster --cluster-id j-2PZ79NHXO7YYX`

+Scroll down to `END` and exit by pressing the `Q` key.
 Keep checking to see if this cluster is ready to go.
 Eventually, you should see a JSON attribute with the endpoint like such:

 ```
 "MasterPublicDnsName": "ec2-18-205-96-185.compute-1.amazonaws.com"